 - Your McGill Calendar and Timetable, both sent to you by the Admissions Office in the James Administration Building.
 Please check Minerva Class Schedule periodically for any changes to the timetable.
 There are several terminal locations available on campus for student access.

 - A list of all courses you would like to take during both terms of your first year.

 We look forward to meeting you and getting to know you during your studies at McGill University.

 Starting your studies at McGill may seem overwhelming, but there are lots of resources to help make the transition to university easier.
-Some of your most important resources during your first year, and throughout your degree, are your academic advisors.
+Some of your most important resources during your first year, and throughout your degree, are your academic and faculty advisors.
 You should contact them whenever you have questions about course selection, program or degree requirements, or need a referral to another university office or resource.